trusslab/sugar/install_mesa_gles.md

 # find the if statement that causes this problem by searching for "$llvm_prefix"
 # replace all 'llvm-config' with 'llvm-config-3.8' in the if statement
 ```

+## Acknowledgments

+The work was supported by NSF Award #1617513.